SUV connected to escaped Alabama inmate, officer found in Tennessee

 (NewsNation) — The Ford Edge that escaped Alabama inmate Casey White and former correctional officer Vicky White have reportedly been traveling in was found in Middle Tennessee.

-The vehicle was discovered over the weekend abandoned in a rural area, NewsNation local affiliate WFLA reported.
+The vehicle was discovered abandoned in a rural area and has now been impounded, NewsNation local affiliate WKRN reported.
+It was reported abandoned a week ago, and on Twitter, the Williamson County Sheriff’s Office said the vehicle was identified Thursday night.

 A week has passed since the inmate and corrections officer who share a “special relationship” vanished from a detention center in Lauderdale County, Alabama.